Electromechanical computational model of the human stomach: Conclusions

 Future extensions could focus on incorporating stretch-activated currents~\cite{huizinga2009a,Joshi2021}, stress-assisted diffusion~\cite{Cherubini2017}, fractional diffusivity~\cite{Cusimano2019}, multiscale biophysical ion models~\cite{Mah2020,Athavale-2024-RatGastricSlowWave}, fluid~\cite{Palmada2023} and fluid–solid interaction~\cite{Fuchs2021}.
 Also contact mechanics could be investigated.
 Recent studies on the intestine~\cite{Djoumessi2025} indicate that contact interactions could be important for accurately capturing gastric motility.
 Parameter refinement will also benefit from integration with imaging and experimental datasets through uncertainty quantification and global sensitivity analyses~\cite{Brandstaeter2021a,Wirthl2023}.

 In summary, this work provides a general, numerically robust, and physiologically informed modeling framework for gastric electromechanics on a realistic human geometry.
+Beyond methodological innovation, the framework provides a step toward connecting computational modeling with clinical applications by offering a quantitative tool to analyze normal and pathological gastric function.
+The modular design of the numerical framework allows for straightforward incorporation of more detailed electrophysiological cell models, alternative constitutive formulations, or more advanced boundary conditions, offering a flexible platform for future investigations.
+Furthermore, such simulations can support clinical interpretation of motility imaging, assist in virtual testing of pacing therapies, and provide mechanistic insight into disorders such as gastroparesis or functional dyspepsia.
+Integration with clinical imaging and electrogastrography could enable patient-specific model calibration and non-invasive assessment of gastric function, paving the way toward translational and personalized modeling of gastrointestinal motility.
 By addressing key limitations of prior approaches, it lays the foundation for future in silico studies of the human stomach and its disorders.